Future proofing your garden office

-If you are buying a garden office you are probably already thinking of all the communication systems you will need to include so you can start work quickly.
-Luckily most of the dedicated garden office designs include data cabling systems as standard, and other suppliers offer these systems as an optional extra.
-These systems allow you to connect telephones, broadband, and audio visual equipment with ease.
+If you are buying a garden office, you are probably already thinking of all the communication systems you will need to include so that you can start work quickly.
+Luckily most of the dedicated garden office designs include data systems as standard.
+Other suppliers offer these systems as an optional extra.
+These systems allow you to connect telephones, broadband, and audiovisual equipment with ease.

-But will the cabling you choose today still work for you in five years time, who knows, but our guess is that we will need more capacity as more and more elements of our lives become automated.
+But will the cabling you choose today still work for you in five years time?
+Who knows, but we guess that we will need more capacity as more and more elements of our lives become automated.

-To provide for the future you could ensure that your garden office has a data cabling conduit, this is where all your data cables i.e. telephone, Ethernet and coaxial cable are kept together in tubing as they run from the garden office to the house.
-It would be a good idea for this conduit to have enough space for more cabling to be added in the future, a draw wire could be added so that new cables can be pulled down the tube without having to dig up the cables.
+To provide for the future, you could ensure that your garden office has a data cabling channel.
+This is where all your data cables, i.e. telephone, ethernet and coaxial cable are kept together in the tubing as they run from the garden office to the house.
+It would be a good idea for this conduit to have enough space for more cabling to be added in the future, a draw wire could be inserted so that new cables can be pulled down the tube without having to dig up the cables.

 Order more electrical sockets than you need

-You can never have too many electrical sockets in a garden office, and whilst it is relatively cheap to specify extra sockets at the design stage it is an expensive and messy job to do at a later date.
+You can never have too many electrical sockets in a garden office, and while it is relatively cheap to specify extra sockets at the design stage, it is an expensive and messy job to do at a later date.

 Add up how many electrical sockets you need today and then add a couple of extra double sockets ready for all the gadgets you are bound to buy!

-A growing trend in garden office design is the inclusion of toilet, shower rooms or kitchen areas, creating self contained units, totally separate from the main house.
-Having a self contained building opens up multiple possibilities for the future of the building.
+A growing trend in garden office design is the inclusion of toilet, shower rooms or kitchen areas.
+Creating self-contained units, entirely separate from the main house.
+Having a self-contained building opens up multiple possibilities for the future of the building.

-Whilst its important that you design your building for your needs it is worth thinking about the versatility of the space in the future.
-Will you always need a designated work space, what if you move will a garden office appeal to the next owner?
+While it's important that you design your building for your needs, it is worth thinking about the versatility of the space in the future.
+Will, you always need a designated workspace, what if you move will a garden office appeal to the next owner?